pravinthan/nba-visualizer/README.md

   - [Play-by-Play Video Highlights](#play-by-play-video-highlights)
 - [License](#license)

-# Running this project on a local machine
+# Running This Project on a Local Machine

 Download this repository and run the following command to install all necessary node modules: